 Your application will be registered on your credit report under the name Provident Personal Credit Limited and we are currently working with Experian, Call Credit and Equifax.
 If you would like more information on these Credit Reference Agencies, please visit their websites.
-We will undertake a search with at least two of the agencies when you apply for credit and this will review your records as well as anyone financially associated with you.
+We will undertake a search with at least one of the agencies when you apply for credit and this will review your records as well as anyone financially associated with you.
 The agency will keep a record of this search and place a "footprint" on your file, whether or not your application proceeds.

-Once you take a product with us, we will report reguarly to the CRAs on your payment history.
+Once you take a product with us, we will report regularly to the CRAs on your payment history.
 If you fall behind on your payments and satisfactory proposals are not received within 28 days of a formal demand being issued, then a default notice may be recorded at the CRAs which will impact your ability to obtain further credit.

 The information we and other organisations provide to the CRAs may be used by us and them to;

 1) help make decisions when checking applications, managing credit related accounts and facilities, recovering debt, checking on insurance claims, checking job applicants

 2) detect and prevent money laundering, crime and fraud

 5)undertake research, statistical analysis and system testing.